<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <guid isPermaLink="false">https://www.halphillips.net/?p=3401</guid>

-<description><![CDATA[<p>I don’t want to blow anybody’s mind, but the classic cartoon Go-Go Gophers is further evidence of a little acknowledged but fascinating trend in 1960s cartooning, whereby animators actively ripped off popular live-action television shows of the time, essentially mining/co-opting them for themes, plots and personalities.
-These cartoons were the stuff of my childhood — [&#8230;]</p>
+<description><![CDATA[<p>NEW GLOUCESTER, Maine (Nov.
+14, 2018) — I don’t want to blow anybody’s mind.
+But here&#8217;s the thing: The classic cartoon Go-Go Gophers is further evidence of a little acknowledged but fascinating, mid-century trend in pop culture.
+Over and Over again, animators actively ripped off popular, live-action television shows of the time, essentially mining and [&#8230;]</p>

-<p>The post <a href="https://www.halphillips.net/when-cartoon-art-imitates-live-action-television-art">When (Cartoon) Art Imitates Live (Action)</a> appeared first on <a href="https://www.halphillips.net">Hal Phillips</a>.</p>
+<p>The post <a href="https://www.halphillips.net/when-cartoon-art-imitates-live-action-television-art">As Art Imitates Life, so Classic Cartoons ripped off Live-Action Sitcoms</a> appeared first on <a href="https://www.halphillips.net">Hal Phillips</a>.</p>

 ]]></description>